catalyst-fp7/documents/interoperability/interoperability.md

 What we have now is moderator approval or rejection, used in Deliberatorium.
 Deliberatorium includes a series of reasons for rejections, we will need to specify this list.

-We may also have lifecycles events that apply to the whole conversation, if the methodology expects the conversation to go through many phases.
+We may also have life-cycles events that apply to the whole conversation, if the methodology expects the conversation to go through many phases.
 This needs more conversation between partners.

 ### Summary of the different levels of support